Empathy in VR: Transforming the Future of Fundraising

 Virtual Reality Empathy

-Another virtual reality experience, showing exactly how much value VR tech could add in creating a sense of empathy, is the United Nation’s “Clouds Over Sidra” project.
-Teaming up with charity giants UNICEF, they created an experience to fundraise for those affected by the crisis in Syria and received remarkable results.
+The United Nation’s “Clouds Over Sidra” project is a virtual reality experience which shows exactly how useful VR can be in creating a sense of empathy.
+Teaming up with charity giants UNICEF, directors Gabo Arora and Chris Milk created an experience to raise money for those affected by the crisis in Syria and achieved remarkable results.

 “One in six people who viewed the VR experience have made a donation to UNICEF”

 In fact, to this date, one in six people who viewed the VR experience have made a donation to UNICEF – more than twice the standard rate of giving.
 Whereas an average of 8.3% of people usually donate after an UNICEF appeal film or campaign, after VR, that figure rose considerably to 16.6%.
-If you’re looking to drive real donations and create that sense of empathy, as in the case of UNICEF’s ground breaking experience, VR content could be the way to connect.
+This VR project was judged such a success that twelve subsequent VR films have been released, covering issues that include conflict in Gaza and the Liberian Ebola epidemic, the 2015 Nepalese earthquake and climate change.
+If you’re looking to drive real donations and create that sense of empathy, as in the case of UNICEF’s groundbreaking experience, VR content could be the way to connect.

 Fundraising for Education

 Last but not least, is a VR film crafted by for-purpose education organisation, Pencils of Promise.
 The VR experience premiered at a star-studded New York gala where attendees entered a purpose-built wooden classroom installation, donned Oculus Rift headsets and witnessed the impact of Pencils of Promise’s charitable work.
 The VR film brought potential donors directly into the lives of the Ghanian schoolchildren they had pledged to help.